Grand Rapids to the Leelanau Peninsula, Michigan

 DAY 3 - Bike 48 or 65 Miles

-After a hot breakfast, we’ll head out for an exciting day of cycling on and off famed Highway 22 – a portion of Michigan’s Grand Circle Tour and voted the ‘best autumn route in the nation”.
+After a hot breakfast, we’ll head out on our bikes for an exciting day of cycling on and off famed Highway 22 – a portion of Michigan’s Grand Circle Tour and voted the ‘best autumn route in the nation”.
 In the afternoon, we’ll visit the lush forests, clear inland lakes, ancient glacial phenomena, and the unique flora and fauna that make up the natural world of Sleeping Bear Dunes National Lakeshore.
-After exploring these spectacular sand dune peaks and a stop in the quaint village of Glen Arbor, we’ll ride inland to our summer camp for the night, perched on the shores of another picturesque lake.
+After exploring these spectacular sand dune peaks and a stop in the quaint village of Glen Arbor, we’ll ride our bikes inland to our summer camp for the night, perched on the shores of another picturesque lake.
 On our final night, we’ll gather to enjoy a special presentation that recaps our epic adventure.
 But there’s more to come!

 DAY 4 - Bike 52 Miles

 Our final day is a big one!
 We’ll start out from our retreat in Lake Ann, MI, and pedal north to the famed Leelanau county - the ‘pinky finger” of Michigan’s mitten-shaped lower peninsula.
-Dotted with wineries, farmhouses and endless fruit orchards, the region gets its name from the local Ottawa and Chippewa tribes and translates to “delight of life,” and the area is truly is a delight!
-Our route affords views of the breathtaking shoreline all the way to Leelanau State Park where we’ll enjoy a final picnic near the Grand Traverse Lighthouse.
+Dotted with wineries, farmhouses and endless fruit orchards, the region gets its name from the local Ottawa and Chippewa tribes and translates to “delight of life,” and the area truly is a delight!
+Our cycling route affords views of the breathtaking shoreline all the way to Leelanau State Park where we’ll enjoy a final picnic near the Grand Traverse Lighthouse.
 One of most scenic lighthouses in the country, the Grand Traverse has kept ships in Lake Michigan safe since 1858.
-After refueling, we’ll turn south to the idyllic town of Northport before jumping on the paved Leelanau Trail and visit a winery before meeting up with our support vehicles, packing up our gear, and shuttling back to Grand Rapids.
-(There will also be a shuttle to Traverse City.)
-Our ride concludes back in downtown Grand Rapids and after reclaiming our gear, we will say goodbye until the next Climate Ride.
+After refueling, we’ll turn south to the idyllic town of Northport before jumping on the paved Leelanau Trail and visit a winery before meeting up, packing up our gear, and shuttling back to Grand Rapids.
+There will also be a shuttle to Traverse City.
+Our bike ride concludes back in downtown Grand Rapids and after reclaiming our gear, we will say goodbye until the next Climate Ride.